 J-1 Travel Document Checklist

 - Valid DS-2019 (not expired in Section #3) with OISS signature in the Travel Validation section at bottom.
-The OISS signature should not be older than 12 months and is valid for multiple entries to the U.S. If you need a new signature, please visit OISS during our office hours.
+The OISS signature should not be older than 12 months and is valid for multiple entries to the U.S. If you need a new signature, please submit a request in OISS Connect.

 - J-2 dependents must have their own valid DS-2019 forms